Point Defiance Bypass: History

 WSDOT published a long-range plan for the Amtrak Cascades corridor in 2006, outlining a series of projects needed before reactivating passenger rail service on the line.
 The projects, known collectively as the Point Defiance Bypass, included rebuilding of tracks and ties, a new signal system, improvements to at-grade crossings, and a $230 million bridge to replace a viaduct crossing Interstate 5 on a tight curve near the Nisqually River.
 The project ultimately did not include the Nisqually bridge, which became the site of the 2017 derailment.

 The Point Defiance Bypass project underwent environmental review in 2006 and started final design in 2007.
 The $181 million project was funded through transportation packages previously approved by the state legislature, as well as the federal stimulus package of 2009.
 Officials from Lakewood and DuPont voiced their concerns about safety and increased traffic congestion resulting from the bypass's construction, leading to concessions in the final design by the state.
-Construction began in 2009, with the northern end connected to a former UP line at Tacoma Dome Station, and Sounder commuter rail service to Lakewood began in October 2012.
+Construction began in 2009, with the northern end connecting to the former Milwaukee Road main line at Tacoma Dome Station, and Sounder commuter rail service to Lakewood began in October 2012.
 Construction on the Nisqually–Lakewood segment began in 2015 and was completed in late 2016.
-Testing of trains at full speeds of up to 79 mph was conducted from January 2017 to December 2017.
+Testing of trains at speeds of up to 79 mph was conducted from January 2017 to December 2017.
+The final element of the Bypass was the replacement of the aging Milwaukee Road trestle in Tacoma, with a modern two-track concrete viaduct replacing the wooden trestle in 2018.

 The bypass is planned to carry twelve daily Amtrak trains on the Cascades and Coast Starlight.
 Sound Transit plans to extend Sounder commuter rail service to DuPont in 2036, with an additional station at Berkeley Street.